harald1992/java_sandbox/spring-modulith-events/README.md

 4. Retry Mechanism: On application restart, Spring Modulith checks the event_publication table for events without a completion date and republishes them.

+# Benefits

+## Event Sourcing:
+The event_publication table can be used to replay events to get the state of an entity at a certain point in time.
+This means if you would have the chain of events and play them after eachother, you would get the same state back.
+This makes it possible to replay events to get the state of an entity at a certain point in time and makes retries easier if someething fails.

+## Decoupling
+You can make all services independent from each-other and make them private, services don't need to depend on eachother anymore, since the message broker handles the communication.
+### CQRS: Command Query Responsibility Segregation
+Having a separate read and write model, the write model is the event store and the read model is the database.

 # Transactional Event Handling
 @TransactionalEventListener is used to ensure that the event handling is transactional.